Modules, Connectivity

 Poor Customer Experience

 Every minute counts.
-As the connection wavers and transactions can’t be immediately concluded, consumers will drive to the next charge point.
+If the connection wavers or transactions are not seamless, consumers will drive to the next charge point.

-Still, the worst driver experience is pulling up to a non-working charger when the EV lacks sufficient charge to get to the next closest working charge point.
+Finding a charger that doesn’t work is terrible for a driver.
+This is especially true when their vehicle is too low on charge to get to the next closest working charger.
 Poor customer experience damages brand value and diminishes revenues while slowing EV adoption at an industry level.

-A reliable connectivity solution built for the Internet of Things (IoT) can drastically reduce these failures.
-At the fundamental level, IoT solutions span a broader quality of service range than consumer solutions since IoT enables real-time data.
+The EV charging industry needs a reliable connectivity solution built for the Internet of Things (IoT).
+This solution must reduce failures and ensure optimal customer experience amid price hikes.
+IoT solutions offer a wider quality of service range than consumer solutions because IoT allows real-time data.

 IoT connectivity and hardware set for dependable EV charging performance enable charge point stations to communicate reliably with acceptable latency levels.
 They can also respond to unexpected events in real time.